SAP-archive/workzone-workflow-journey-app-template/Overview.md

 is responsible for calling the workflow APIs to determine the current state of the workflow.

-#### uiEventXXX

-Each UI event is handled through a matching event handler.
-Every time a button is clicked, this calls the matching handler; every time a wizard 'next step' button is clicked, again we call a matching event handler.
-We can further divide the UI events into these categories:

-##### uiEventStartWorkflow
+##### _uiEventStartWorkflow

 Called when we initiate the workflow (when there is no instance running).

-##### uiEventRestartWorkflow
+##### _uiEventRestartWorkflow

 Used to restart the workflow.

-##### uiEventDismissWorkflow
+##### _uiEventDismissWorkflow

 Used to clean up at the end and dismiss the UI and remove any artefacts etc.

-##### uiEventTerminateWorkflow
+##### _uiEventTerminateWorkflow

 Used to terminate a workflow (not used in the example).

+##### _uiEventChooseInstance

+Called when a number of matching workflow instances are available.

-##### uiEventWizardStepNComplete
+##### _uiEventWizardStepComplete

 Called whenever a wizard main step is complete.

+## Use-case specific event handlers

+These are provided by the template developer to suit the use case, and take the form:

 #### uiEventXXX

-Any other events are called when a sub-step button is clicked.
+Each UI event is handled through a matching event handler.
+Every time a button is clicked, this calls the matching handler.

+#### uiEventCleanupStep<N>

+This is called whenever a main step event handler is clicked, and provides an opportunity for the developer to add any cleanup/setup code required.
+This might involve setting sub-step statuses to 'complete' for example, or making sub-steps in the next wizard step to be visible.

-#### appStatusXXX
+#### appStatus<XXX>

-These functions are called when the workflow instance context is queried, and its status is returned.
+When a workflow instance is loaded, an 'app status' event handler is called that allows the developer to perform any reuired setup (for example, making any sub-steps visible).
+The actual name of the handler is determined by the status value returned by the workflow, via the `/context/<app name>/status` property value.

 # Workflow API Calls